-“Weaving digital elements into our experiential marketing efforts is a priority for our team … It’s actually not as expensive as you would think as long as you work with trusted partners/vendors,” says Heidi Pascale, director of experiential marketing, Assa Abloy Door Security Solutions.
+“Weaving digital elements into our experiential marketing efforts is a priority for our team.
+It’s actually not as expensive as you would think as long as you work with trusted partners/vendors,” says Heidi Pascale, director of experiential marketing, at Assa Abloy Door Security Solutions.

 The global lockdowns have undoubtedly slowed down the tradeshow industry—but the wheels are starting to turn again slowly.
-When things come back, people will pick up where they left off, and technological advances will continue to lead the way in booth design, information distribution and marketing opportunities.
+When things come back, people will pick up where they left off.
+Then, technological advances will continue to lead the way in booth design, information distribution, and marketing opportunities.
 LED signage will be ready to point the way.